The number one choice in terms of additional features.

 Alert 1, the Williamsport, PA-based company was established in 1988, and it has been conquering the market for three decades now.
 Back in the day, while still operating under the name AlertOne, they managed to move up in the world by primarily focusing on their local region.
 Founder Paul Graafsma made his customers the focal point of the business, which played a big part in the company’s evolution.
 Today, the firm is owned and managed by ResponseLink, after its 2008 acquisition, and serves members in all 50 states.

 Let’s dig into the details!

-The company offers two in-home medical alert systems and three mobile medical alert packages.
+There are two in-home Alert1 medical alert systems and three mobile medical alert packages.
 Like other home-based systems we’ve reviewed so far, the in-home sets come with the same equipment.
 They consist of a base unit and a wireless help button of your choice—either a necklace or a wristband.

 On the other hand, the mobile solutions, as expected, don’t require a base unit.
 The wireless pendants ensure a stable connection between you and a live agent, nationwide.
 Having made the distinction among the in-home and on-the-go lines, let’s proceed to dissect every device until we get to the core of how they function.

 The in-home solutions are very similar to one another.
 Aside from the fact that one offers landline connectivity while the other uses cellular technology, there’s not much to tell them apart, at least from the outside.